 Boasting a coastline of 2,030 miles and mountains that rise as high as 10,308′, Vietnam can be divided into several parts – the Red River Delta, the North/Northwest Highlands, the Central Highlands, the Coastal Lowlands, and the Mekong Delta.

-Although Vietnam has primarily a monsoon-influenced tropical climate, there are variations depending on where you travel at different times.
+Although Vietnam has primarily a monsoon-influenced tropical climate, there are variations depending on when you are traveling to Vietnam and the areas you plan on seeing.
 Diverse topography, a span of more than 15 degrees of latitude and the location bordering the South China Sea – all lead to varying regional climatic conditions.

 All regions are monsoonal, but the north boasts 4 distinct seasons and the south has 2 – rainy and dry.
 The northern mountainous region has a more temperate climate and can even have snow in the winter.
 Humidity is a constant.

 Spring in Vietnam

 If you are traveling to Vietnam in the spring, do be prepared for rain even though March is relatively dry throughout the country.
 Temperatures are getting hot in the south and central coast, while in the north and highlands, temperatures are pleasant.

 By late April and May, the south is seriously hot and humid, and any rain is a relief.